microsoft/WhatTheHack/xxx-MasteringLinux/README.md

 	 - In this challenge we will setting up a webserver and deploy a simple php application into it.
 The usage of SSL could be a plus.

 ## Prerequisites
-- Your own Azure subscription with contributor access
+- Your own Azure subscription with contributor access for the Challenge 01 or contributor access to a pre-created Azure Virtual Machine for all other challenges.
 - Access to a terminal.
 The terms “terminal,” “shell,” and “command line interface” are often used interchangeably, but there are subtle differences between them:

 	* A terminal is an input and output environment that presents a text-only window running a shell.